 RC-3g Conservation easements.
-Dedication of a conservation easement, or equivalent deed restriction, encompassing the area within the EBA shall be required as a condition of approval of any discretionary action, including design review, when any portion of the project site falls within an EBA.
-Such easements may be conveyed to the City of Arcata, another governmental agency, or City-approved non-profit entity which shall manage the easement to protect the EBA's functions.
+Dedication of a conservation easement, or equivalent deed restriction, encompassing the area within the Environmental Buffer AreaEBA for wetlands shall be required as a condition of approval of any discretionary action, including design review, when any portion of the project site falls within an Environmental Buffer AreaEBA.
+Such easements may be conveyed to the City of Arcata, or another governmental agency, or a City-approved non-profit entity whichthat shall manage the easement to protect the Environmental Buffer AreaEBA's functions.

 RC-3h Designation of wetland protection zones.
-The :WSP Zone shall be applied to wetlands, wetland setbacks, wetland buffer areas and modified wetland buffer areas, as defined in the City's Land Use Code, at the time of development review and approval.
+The :WSP Zone shall be applied to wetlands, wetland setbacks, wetland buffer areas and modified wetland buffer areas, as defined in the City's Land Use Zoning Code, at the time of development review and approval.

 A wetlands map, maintained by the City, will show the general location of wetlands, riparian corridors, and uplands within the City limits and urban services zone.
-All development within or adjacent to the areas identified on the map as wetlands or riparian corridors shall comply with City Wetlands Development Standards and shall include the following:
+All proposed development within or adjacent to the areas identified on the map as wetlands or riparian corridors shall comply with City Wetlands Development Standards and shall include the following in the development proposal:

 1. A wetland delineation.

 2. A mitigation plan for impacted areas.

 3. Setback areas from delineated wetlands.

 4. Easements for onsite delineated wetlands.

-5. Permitted and protected uses/activities within delineated wetland areas.
+5. Permitted and protected uses and ~~not~~ activities within delineated wetland areas.
 6. Fencing to prevent livestock from degrading wetlands and riparian vegetation.

 A Wetlands Buffer Area shall be required to protect the areas shown as wetlands on the Wetlands Map.
-All development within the buffer areas shall comply with the Wetlands -Buffer Area Development Standards of the Coastal Land Use and Development Guide.
+All proposed development within the buffer areas shall comply with the Wetlands -Buffer Area Development Standards of the Coastal Coastal Zoning Ordinance~~Land Use and Development Guide~~.

-RC-3i Management of Arcata Marsh for wetlands values as well as wastewater treatment.
-The Arcata marsh and wildlife sanctuary serves a variety of purposes and functions, including providing wetland habitat for a variety of species, wastewater treatment, and recreational use.
+RC-3i Management of Arcata Marsh for wetlands ~~values~~services as well as wastewater treatment.
+The Arcata ~~m~~Marsh and ~~w~~Wildlife ~~s~~Sanctuary serves a variety of purposes and functions, including providing wetland habitat for a variety of species, wastewater treatment, and recreational use.
 These purposes shall be balanced for the benefit of all users.